Signed in as:

-An Online Weekend of Community, Presence, and Practice
+An Online Daylong Retreat of Community, Presence, and Practice

 We’ll gather in shared silence and intentional practice.
 Through solo meditation, guided relational mindfulness, and off-screen time for walking and movement, we’ll root into the wisdom of the season: slowing down, turning inward, and opening to the beauty of shared presence

-Join us as we pause together, breathe together, and remember that connection—like the fall wind—is both grounding and free.potently healing combination of relational mindfulness, silent meditation, and somatic expression.
+Join us as we pause together, breathe together, and remember that connection is both grounding and a potently healing combination of relational mindfulness, silent meditation, and somatic expression.
 We will move between silent trauma-informed mindfulness practice periods and relational mindfulness practice periods, interwoven with mindful movement, all from the comfort of your own home.

 With the support of a guided mindfulness practice, group agreements, and thoughtful facilitation, we will explore what it's like to relate to other people.
 We can see what our reactions are, and notice how these reactions feel.